 A location object MAY contain a property named logicalLocationKey whose value is a string.
 If present, this string SHALL be equal to the name of one of the properties on the run.logicalLocations object (§3.11.12), which provides additional information about the logical location specified by fullyQualifiedLogicalName (§3.19.3).

 logicalLocationKey is only necessary if, in the course of a run, the tool produces results in two or more distinct logical locations with the same fullyQualifiedLogicalName.
-In that case, the tool SHALL synthesize a unique name by appending a suffix to fullyQualifiedLogicalName, assign the resulting string to logicalLocationKey, and use that string as the key into the run.logicalLocations dictionary.
+In that case, the tool SHALL synthesize a unique name by appending a suffix to fullyQualifiedLogicalName, assign the resulting string to logicalLocationKey, and use that string as a property name in run.logicalLocations.

 EXAMPLE: Suppose a tool analyzes two C++ source files: